Klarna shares jump 30% in their debut on Wall Street

 Siemiatkowski says the company is actively monitoring how consumers use their products, and the average balance of Klarna user is less than $100.
 Because the company issues loans that are six weeks or less, Klarna argues it can more easily adjust its underwriting standard depending on economic conditions.

+With Klarna going public, its co-founders are now billionaires.
+At Klarna’s IPO price of $40, Siemiatkowski’s 7% stake in the company is worth around $1 billion, while Victor Jacobsson, who left the company in 2012, owns an 8.4% stake in the company now worth $1.3 billion.
+Siemiatkowski said he is not selling shares as part of the IPO.

+But with Klarna’s 20-year-long incubation period before going public, and several fundraising rounds, major parts of Silicon Valley are walking with a handsome return for their patience.
+Sequoia Capital, the storied venture capital firm that was an early backer in the company, has accumulated a 21% ownership in Klarna worth roughly $3.15 billion.
+Silver Lake, another major VC firm, owns roughly 4.5% of the company.

-Klarna reported second quarter revenue of $823 million in August before going public and said that it had and had an adjusted profit of $29 million.
+Klarna reported second-quarter revenue of $823 million in August before going public and had an adjusted profit of $29 million.
 The delinquency rate on Klarna’s “pay-in-4” loans is 0.89% and on its longer-term loans for bigger purchases, the delinquency rate is 2.23%.
 Those figures are below the average 30-day delinquency rates on a credit card.

 Klarna will now be the second-largest buy-now-pay-later company by market capitalization behind Affirm.
 Shares of Affirm have surged more than 40% so far this year, putting the value of the company around $28 billion, helped by a belief among investors that buy-now-pay-later companies may take away market share from traditional banks and credit cards.
 Affirm fell slightly Wednesday.